Modafinil is a wakefulness-promoting drug also known as a “eugeroic.”

 Portion control can be challenging.

-Eating large meals every day for long periods of time can increase the capacity of the stomach.
+Eating large meals every day for long periods can increase the capacity of the stomach.
 We adapt to the large meal sizes and begin to depend on these large portions to make us feel satisfied

 This can take time.